 This evaluation defines a single class of employees for which NIOSH cannot estimate radiation doses with sufficient accuracy.
-This class includes: Employees of the DOE or DOE contractors or subcontractors who were monitored, or should have been monitored, while working at the Oak Ridge Institute of Nuclear Studies Cancer Research Hospital from May 15, 1950, through December 31, 1963, and who were employed for a number of work days aggregating at least 250 work days, either solely under this employment or in combination with work days within the parameters (excluding aggregate work day parameters) established for other classes of employees included in the SEC.
+This class includes: Employees of the Department Of Energy (DOE) predecessor agencies and their contractors or subcontractors, who were monitored, or should have been monitored, while working at the Oak Ridge Institute of Nuclear Studies Cancer Research Hospital from May 15, 1950, through December 31, 1963, and who were employed for a number of work days aggregating at least 250 work days, either solely under this employment or in combination with work days within the parameters (excluding aggregate work day parameters) established for other classes of employees included in the SEC.